davidchehet/asteroids/README.md

 # asteroids
-Asteroid game built in python using OOP and PyGame
+Asteroid game built in python using OOP and PyGame.
+Testing commit.